 Blanchard and Kremer (1997) argue that in the post-period, bargaining inefficiencies arose between firms that supply parts and firms that buy parts for production.
 The reason for the bargaining inefficiencies is that in the post-period, the state is no longer involved in such relationships, and the problem of asymmetric information about true costs of the supplier arises.
 The existence of asymmetric information (together with assumptions on costs of the buyer and on the perfect complimentarity between inputs in the production process) makes it so that certain transactions will not take place between suppliers and buyers.
 Without appropriate inputs, firms are not able to produce as much as they would like to, and thus output decreases.
-While the model in Blanchard and Kremer (1997) does not have a firm with explicit labor and capital inputs in its production function, it is implied that the fall in output happens via the average firm's productivity falling.
+While the model in Blanchard and Kremer (1997) does not have a firm with explicit labor and capital inputs in its production function, through the lens of this paper's model the average firm's productivity would fall in response to supply chain disruptions.
+If supply chain disruptions were the main channel, the average firm productivity falling should be the quantitatively most important channel in the decomposition.
+Instead, according to the decomposition, average firm productivity contributes in the opposite direction: it increases GDP.